 On Friday night Jan was honoured with speeches from board chair Robert McKay, board member Julian Mulock, and long-time colleague Patti Wolfe.
 Jan was also presented with an artwork by Julian Mulock featuring the planetary seals.
 Patti has kindly given permission for the text of her tribute to Jan from Friday night to be shared here.

-A big surprise for Jan on the occasion of her retirement was the return from England for a visit of past RSCT and WSAO administrator Jean Thomas Hawkes, whom Jan visited during her trip to England a few years back.
+A big surprise for Jan on the occasion of her retirement was the return from England for a visit of Jan’s beloved friend, Jean Thomas Hawkes, who was also a past RSCT and WSAO administrator.
+Jan had visited Jean on a regular basis before Covid and plans to do so again soon.

 Tribute to Jan Patterson on the Occasion of her Retirement